Almir-git-unifc/ToDo-List_react/README.md

 Todo Application with data in useState
 ======================================
-This is a CRUD Application To-Do without persistence that using Node.js, React, JS.
+This is a CRUD To-Do app, without persistence, uses React.js and JavaScript.

 ---------------------------------------------------------------------------------------------------------